What's on

 Local Tips

-For lunch, Foodworks on Parliament Street is the locals’ choice for an honest mid-day meal - sourdough, well-sourced ingredients, walk-ins at the bar if the dining room is full.
-If you want to try somewhere with more history in the walls, Kyteler’s Inn has been on this site since 1324 - a drink in the medieval cellars is worth the stop, though the food is better elsewhere on a busy day.
+Eat where the locals eat.
+Foodworks on Parliament Street is the solid mid-day choice - well-sourced ingredients, walk-ins at the bar if the dining room is full.
+Kyteler’s Inn has been on this site since 1324; a drink in the medieval cellars is worth doing, though the food is better elsewhere on a busy day.

-Tynan’s Bridge House on John’s Bridge is the best pint of stout in Kilkenny by the judgment of most of the town.
+End at Tynan’s Bridge House on John’s Bridge.
 Tiled floor, mahogany bar, no food, no music - the room is the point.
+Most of Kilkenny agrees it pours the best stout in the city.

 Nearby on IrelandMe